datamapio/geoid/special_cases/election.md

 ### EXT 2
 Let's look now at the Excel Sheet 2 (Full Data)
 It has 4639 rows/observations instead of only 4074 rows/observations

+The result is much better: [REF EXT2 comparison: Number of Counties per State](https://github.com/datamapio/geoid/blob/master/special_cases/ref_ext2_comparison_us_county_by_state.csv)

+If the difference is one between the number of counties, it is normally because in the EXT2 we not only have the county data by itself, but also the state totals.
+If it is much more than the number of counties, we will probably have precinct data.
+If it is less, then we have either unreported counties or only state data (like in the case of Alaska).